ttntm/ttntm/src/uses.md

 layout: page.njk
 ---

-**Last updated:** June 26th 2023
+**Last updated:** Oct.
+17th 2023

 ## Hardware

-I use an immortal Dell Precision M3800 from 2013 running {% ext "Manjaro", "https://manjaro.org" %} for private stuff and a company owned HP Elitebook 850 G7 running {% ext "Fedora 36", "https://getfedora.org" %} for work.
+I use an immortal Dell Precision M3800 from 2013 running {% ext "Manjaro", "https://manjaro.org" %} for private stuff and a company owned Lenovo ThinkPad P14s Gen 3 running {% ext "Fedora", "https://getfedora.org" %} for work.
 I'm mostly working from home these days, but most of the time I don't use an external keyboard or monitor.
 As far as peripherals are concerned, I use Bose Noise Cancelling Headphones 700 and a 4TB Seagate external hard drive.
-Once in a while I also use a wireless mouse that keeps hanging around at home.
+Once in a while I also use a mouse that keeps hanging around at home.

 My current phone's a Pixel 4a 5G that I got in 03/2021 when my wife inherited my LG G7 ThinQ after her beloved Sony phone died.
 The Pixel's a great phone and I got so used to gesture navigation that using other phones feels somehow off now.